jasminequach/jasminequach.github.io/essays/ai-use.md

 ## My pals ChatGPT and Co-Pilot

-AI tools such as ChatGPT prove to be efficient, accessible resources for education and development, especially for software engineers, as long as people don’t over-depend on them—but rather turn to them for assistance.
+AI tools such as ChatGPT prove to be efficient, accessible resources for education and development, especially for software engineers, as long as people don’t overdepend on them—but rather turn to them for assistance.
 In my experience, learning with AI is best done via conversation; the model explains a topic to you, you respond with questions, the model addresses them, and so on.
 Not a big fan of that copy-and-paste mumbo jumbo.

-Throughout the semester, I’ve mostly used ChatGPT to get help understanding new concepts and lead me through installations, but towards the end, I began to make use of GitHub Co-Pilot.
+Throughout the semester, I’ve mostly used ChatGPT to get help understanding new concepts and help lead me through installations, but towards the end, I began to make use of GitHub Co-Pilot.
 ChatGPT, which I use for tutoring and practice for almost every class I take, is my favorite.

 <br>
 <hr>